-{Q24} We therefore find error in the trial court's granting of summary judgment in favor of Wilson, and in the denial of summary judgment in favor of Selective, regarding the commercial auto policy.
+{¶16} We therefore find error in the trial court's granting of summary judgment in favor of Wilson, and in the denial of summary judgment in favor of Selective, regarding the commercial auto policy.

-{[25} Appellant's First Assignment of Error is sustained.
+{¶17} Appellant's first assignment of error is sustained.

-{¶26} In its second Assignment of Error, Selective contends that the trial court erred in granting summary judgment in favor of Wilson, on the grounds that Wilson was not an "insured" under the commercial auto policy.
+{¶18} In its second assignment of error, Selective contends that the trial court erred in granting summary judgment in favor of Wilson, on the grounds that Wilson was not an "insured" under the commercial umbrella policy.
 We agree.

-$\{\P 27\}$ Former R.C.
+{¶19} Former R.C.
 3937.18(L)(2) includes in the definition of an automobile liability or motor vehicle liability policy of insurance "[a]ny umbrella liability policy of insurance written as excess over one or more policies described in division (L)(1) of this section."
 A right to UIM coverage under an umbrella policy flows directly from the right to coverage under an auto policy.
 See, e.g., Jump v.
-Nationwide Mutual Insurance Company (Nov.
+Nationwide Mut.
+Ins.
+Co.
+(Nov.
 2, 2001), Montgomery App.
 No. 18880.
 A review of the "Who is an Insured" section of the Selective Umbrella Policy reveals that Wilson does not qualify as an "insured" under any of the categories listed.
 Moreover, even if an ambiguity were found to exist, in the absence of any extended or "family member" policy language as per Ezawa, supra, coverage would be limited to Wilson's wife, Serena, who was the actual employee of Selective's insured.
 Therefore, Wilson's claim for umbrella coverage should also have been rejected.

-{q28} We hold the trial court erred in granting of summary judgment in favor of Wilson, and in denying summary judgment in favor of Selective, regarding the commercial umbrella liability policy.
+{¶20} We hold that the trial court erred in granting of summary judgment in favor of Wilson and in denying summary judgment in favor of Selective, regarding the commercial umbrella liability policy.

-{¶29} Appellant's Second Assignment of Error is sustained.
+{¶21} Appellant's second assignment of error is sustained.

-{¶30} For the reasons stated in the foregoing opinion, the judgment of the Court of Common Pleas, Muskingum County, Ohio, is hereby reversed.
+{¶22} For the reasons stated in the foregoing opinion, the judgment of the Court of Common Pleas, Muskingum County, Ohio, is hereby reversed.

-By: Wise, J. Gwin, P. J., and Edwards, J., concur.
-Topic: Scott-Pontzer
+GWIN, P.J., and EDWARDS, J., concur.